salesforce-marketingcloud/cdp-postman/contributing.md

 ## Move your Collection to your Public Workplace

-1. Move your mouse over your “Salesforce C360 APIs” forked collection, click on the “three dots” icon next to it and select **Share collection** from the menu
+1. Move your mouse over your “Salesforce CDP APIs” forked collection, click on the “three dots” icon next to it and select **Share collection** from the menu
 2. Select your newly created public workspace from the list
 3. Click **Share and Continue**
 4. Click **Close**